webmaster442/BookGen/Documentation/Scripting.md

 After this you can use the Created Shortcode in any of your md or C# files with the following shortcode:

 `<!--{Script1}-->`

+If your script contains errors, that prevent it to be compiled, then you can acces the compile errors if you restart booken in verbose output.

 ### Some details about naming